Feature

 Here's the honest synthesis, claim by claim:

-The genuinely useful takeaways are unglamorous: eat more fiber and fermentable plants to feed SCFA production, include fermented foods, and treat any gut supplement as *support* for that foundation rather than a replacement for it.
+The genuinely useful takeaways are unglamorous: eat more fiber and fermentable plants to feed SCFA production, include fermented foods, protect your sleep — even two nights of short sleep can shift the microbiome and blunt insulin sensitivity, as we cover in sleep, the gut microbiome and insulin resistance — and treat any gut supplement as support for that foundation rather than a replacement for it.
+One fermentable fiber with unusually solid human metabolic data is resistant starch — we break down its insulin and glucose trials in resistant starch and metabolic health.
+(The microbiome also intersects with sex hormones: for the gut–estrogen axis and why it matters to midlife and menopausal metabolism, see the estrobolome.)
 That's where a well-formulated probiotic-plus-prebiotic product reasonably fits — feeding the chemistry that raises your own satiety hormones, not acting as a drug.
 If you want to compare those products with this honest, evidence-tiered lens, see our best metabolic probiotic rankings.

 The bottom line